ivansherbs/insights.ivansherbs.com/review_required/funnels/ivanchai/prostate/nopreframe/longpresellsqueeze/7eurotripwire/en.md

 ## Preparation

-The therapeutic dose that is continually referenced in the Europeans Medicines Agency’s final assessment is 1.5 - 2.0 grams made as an herbal infusion, taken twice daily on an empty stomach

 To prepare a fireweed infusion, brew **2 g** (1 teaspoon) in **1 cup** (250 mL) of boiling water (**70°C or higher**) for 5-8 minutes and then strain.

-Naturally sweet.
+Naturally sweet and tastes similar to black tea, but more earthy.
 Does not become bitter if left to brew too long.

 ## Dosage and course of treatment

-Drink **1 cup** before meals **2 times daily** for **at least 8 days**.
+Drink **1 cup** before meals **2 times daily** for **at least 10 days**.

 For a **chronic** health issue drink **1 cup** before meals **3 times daily**.

 If your health issues have been remedied, you can stop taking fireweed on a regular basis.
 Restart treatment if symptoms reappear.
-## Precautions

-It's always advised to consult your health professional and do your own research before starting any treatment to avoid interactions.

-It's best to **avoid mixing** medication and herbs within **3 hours of each other**, as many combinations have not been tried or tested.
-To date (2019), no known interactions or side effects of fireweed have been reported ([WebMD]).

-If you're on any medication, stay on it unless otherwise prescribed by your doctor.
+This therapeutic dose is continually referenced in the Europeans Medicines Agency’s final assessment (1).

+(Button) Get Your Trial

 ## Safety, contraindications and warnings

 Fireweed is an extremely safe herbal infusion.
 It can be taken as a herbal infusion in excessive amounts and is safe for children.